Pensions

 4. Consider the tax they’ll pay when they receive your pension

-Pensions can be a tax-efficient way of passing on your wealth because they aren't part of your taxable estate, so inheritance tax doesn't usually apply.
+Pensions can be a tax-efficient way of passing on your wealth because, at the moment, they aren't usually part of your taxable estate, so inheritance tax doesn't usually apply.
 But other taxes, such as income tax, may apply.

 A pension is an investment.
 Its value can go down as well as up and you could get back less than what was paid in.